Eino Hanski

-Eino Hanski (17 July 1928 - 2000) was a Swedish-Finnish-Russian-Karelian author, dramatist and sculptor.
+Eino Hanski (17 July 1928 - 17 August 2000) was a Swedish author, dramatist and sculptor.

-Born in Leningrad in the Soviet Union, Eino Hanski's father was Finnish and his mother Karelian; Russian became his main language growing up, but most of his books were written in Swedish.
-Hanski came to Sweden in 1942 with his mother as a refuge from the war.
+Hanski was born in Leningrad in the Soviet Union to a Finnish father and a Karelian-Finnish mother.
+Russian became his main language growing up, but most of his books were written in Swedish.
+Hanski came to Sweden in 1945 with his mother as a refuge from World War II.
 His father died in the war.

 Hanski lived in Gothenburg but returned to the Soviet Union many times; and it is also the subject of many of his writings.
+He died in Gothenburg at the age of 72.